Campbell Island, New Zealand: History

-Campbell Island was discovered in 1810 by Captain Frederick Hasselborough of the sealing brig Perseverance, which was owned by shipowner Robert Campbell's Sydney-based company Campbell & Co. (whence the island's name).
+Campbell Island was discovered in 1810 by Captain Frederick Hasselborough of the sealing brig Perseverance, which was owned by Robert Campbell's Sydney-based company Campbell & Co. (whence the island's name).
 Captain Hasselborough drowned on 4 November 1810 in Perseverance Harbour on the south of the island, along with a young woman and a boy.

 The island became a seal hunting base, and the seal population was almost totally eradicated.
 The first sealing boom was over by the mid-1810s.
 The second was a brief revival in the 1820s.
 The sealing era lasted from 1810 till 1912 during which time 49 vessels are recorded visiting for sealing purposes, one of which was lost off the coast.

 The whaling boom extended here in the 1830s and '40s.
 In 1874, the island was visited by a French scientific expedition intending to view the transit of Venus.
 Much of the island's topography is named after aspects of, or people connected with, the expedition.